felipap/creepy/README.md

 # creepy

-A location tracking app for you and your AI.

-Track your location using your phone and make it available to AI via an MCP server.
+An iOS app that tracks your location and an MCP server that exposes it to your AI.

 ## Demo